-38. The approach of the TRA in Case P56 (1992) 14 NZTC 4,386 is similar to the Commissioner's interpretation of Roberts and Smith.
-Partners borrowed to draw out more than they had invested in the partnership.
-The interest was held to be non-deductible.
-Willy DJ said that if the partners had replaced capital investments, they would have been entitled to interest deductions (p.4,396).
+44. The approach of the Taxation Review Authority in Case P56 (1992) 14 NZTC 4,386 is similar to the Commissioner's interpretation of Roberts and Smith.
+In this decision, partners borrowed to draw out more than they had invested in the partnership.
+The interest was held to be nondeductible.
+Willy DJ said that if the partners had replaced capital investments, they would have been entitled to interest deductions (at p 4,396).